 Market risk at Íslandsbanki is split into two categories, trading book and banking book.
 Market risk due to mismatches in assets and liabilities with respect to currencies, interest reset dates and CPI-indexation falls in the banking book.
 Market risk in the banking book also includes exposures held for long-term investment purposes, in unlisted securities and holdings in subsidiaries or affiliates.
 Market risk exposures in the trading book are related to short-and medium-term trading in securities, currencies and other capital market instruments and derivatives.
-The positions are undertaken mainly as a part of the Bank's flow trading, through the Bank's liquidity portfolio and as hedges against customers' derivatives contracts.
+The positions are undertaken mainly as a part of the Bank's flow trading, through the Bank's liquidity portfolio and as hedges against customers' derivatives contracts and the market risk appetite.
+The Asset and Liability Committee (ALCO) decides on individual proposals for assuming and pricing market risk on behalf of the Bank within the appetite and limits approved by the Board and ARC.
+The managing director of Corporate & Investment Banking and the managing director of Finance & Treasury (CFO) are responsible for the market risk taken on or owned by their units and for earning an acceptable level of return on these risks.
+The directors of business units that take on market risk on behalf of the Bank are responsible for identifying and managing the risk in their portfolios within limits approved by the Board, ARC or ALCO.

 The ultimate responsibility for ensuring an adequate market risk management and internal control framework at Íslandsbanki lies with the Board of Directors.
-The Board defines the market risk governance framework and the acceptable level of market risk through the Risk Management and

-Internal Control Policy, the Risk Appetite Statement and the Market Risk Policy.
+The Board defines the market risk governance framework and the acceptable level of market risk through the Risk Management and Internal Control Policy, the Risk Appetite Statement and the Market Risk Policy.